-Al Khaleej Training and Education Company ("the Company" or "the Parent Company") is a Saudi Joint Stock Company registered under commercial registration number 1010103367 dated 30 Jamada Al Awal 1413H (corresponding to 24 November 1992).
+Al Khaleej Training and Education Company ("the Company") is a Saudi Joint Stock Company registered under commercial registration number 1010103367 dated 30 Jamada Al Awal 1413H (corresponding to 24 November 1992).
 The head office is located at Olaya area, Riyadh.

-The Company and its subsidiaries (together "the Group") are engaged in the training services for computer and related electronics services, establishment and constructions of schools and cafeterias, teaching English language, holding training courses, operation maintenance and computer software, installation of networks, infrastructures, communication systems, call centers and technical supports.
+The Company and its subsidiaries (together the "Group") are engaged in the training services for computer and related electronics services, establishment and constructions of schools and cafeterias, teaching English language, holding training courses, operation maintenance and computer software, installation of networks, infrastructures, communication systems, call centers and technical supports.
+The Extraordinary General Assembly held on 19 Rajab 1438H (corresponding to 16 April 2018), agreed the amendment of the company's By-Laws to be in accordance with the new Regulations for Companies.

-The following is the list of subsidiaries included in these interim condensed consolidated financial statements which provide training services:
+The following is the list of subsidiaries included in these interim condensed consolidated financial statements which provide training services.
+The ownership percentages below: